How Much Does SEO Cost for a Multi-Location Service Business?

 A basic programme might include local SEO only.
 A comprehensive programme adds content marketing, technical SEO, link building, review management, citation management, and analytics.

 The question is not which costs less.
 It is which produces returns.
-A comprehensive programme that generates 15 enquiries per month at a cost of £5,000 is cheaper than a basic programme that generates 3 enquiries per month at a cost of £2,000, if each enquiry is worth £1,000.
+A comprehensive programme that generates 15 enquiries per month at a cost of £5,000 is more cost-effective than a basic programme generating 3 enquiries per month at £2,000, if each enquiry is worth £1,000.

 Retained vs Project-Based